 - Policy: https://www.yourorganisation.com/security-policy (link to the external vulnerability disclosure policy)

 - Hiring: https://www.yourorganisation.com/careers (link to security-related job vacancies in your organisation).

 Cyber security culture

 Operating a VDP can help to build a strong cyber security culture within organisations.
-Specifically, if security vulnerabilities are not proactively identified and mitigated, it is likely that organisations will experience a security issue at some point relating to their applications, products or services that potentially results in reputational damage or another form of business impact.
+Specifically, if vulnerabilities are not proactively identified and mitigated, it is likely that organisations will experience a security issue at some point relating to their applications, products or services that potentially results in reputational damage or another form of business impact.
 As such, promoting a strong cyber security culture within organisations should be at the forefront of all modern business practices.
-By promoting a strong cyber security culture, employees, especially developers and engineers, will be more likely to remain vigilant in identifying and reporting security vulnerabilities as set out within internal vulnerability disclosure policies.
+By promoting a strong cyber security culture, employees, especially developers and engineers, will be more likely to remain vigilant in identifying and reporting vulnerabilities as set out within internal vulnerability disclosure policies.

 The Information Security Manual is a cyber security framework that organisations can apply to protect their systems and data from cyber threats.
 The advice in the Strategies to Mitigate Cyber Security Incidents, along with its Essential Eight, complements this framework.